cheremushkin/school21/README.md

 # School 21
-This repository was created to store auxiliary materials for the School21 by Lotho Teresia (aka Ilya Cheremushkin).
+This repository was created to store auxiliary materials for the School21 by Ilya Cheremushkin (aka Lotho Teresia).